SwastikTheCaveman/CvmGit-CLI/README.md

 - This is just an early version of the idea

 <h2 align="center">Others</h2>
-- Please adhere to the CODE_OF_CONDUCT.md.Thanks for the support.
+- Please adhere to the CODE_OF_CONDUCT.Thanks for the support.